Ishmaru/Assault-Command-Mod-for-MG/readme.txt

 **************
 *Installation*
 **************
-unzip and place assault_command into your megaglest user data directory start megaglest and select Assault Command from the Techs option (in custom game menu)on lower right
+unzip and place assault_command into your Megaglest user data directory start megaglest and select Assault Command from the Techs option (in custom game menu)on lower right